 Bookmark this page, and sign up for our e-Insight newsletter, to learn about future shredding events.

-Currently, our final 2018 Community Shred Days is scheduled for Saturday, September 15, in Saratoga Springs.
+Our remaining 2019 Community Shred Days are scheduled for Saturday, June 8, in Queensbury, and Saturday, September 14, in Saratoga Springs.

 *Once a shredder truck is full, we are unable to accept further material for destruction.
 Our shred events are on a first-come, first-served basis.